pyrus117/kiwibudgetai.github.io/index.md

 ### 2.2 Information we (or our processors) do receive

 - **Authentication identifiers**: when you sign in with Google, Firebase Authentication (operated by Google) provides us with your unique Firebase user ID and the email address associated with your Google account.
 We use this only to keep your in-app settings tied to your account.
+These records are stored on Google's Firebase servers.
 - **Bug reports**: any text you type into the "Report a bug" form in Settings, plus a small block of diagnostic information (operating system, app version, user agent string, your Firebase user ID and email so we can reply).
 We store these in a Firebase Firestore collection that is **not readable from any device** — only the developer can read them, via the Firebase admin console.
+Bug reports are retained for up to 24 months.
+- **Subscription data (Kiwi Budget Pro)**: when you subscribe to the Pro plan, RevenueCat (our subscription management provider) receives an anonymised app user ID and your Google Play purchase token.
+RevenueCat processes this data to validate your subscription, handle renewals, and determine your entitlement status.
+RevenueCat's privacy policy is at https://www.revenuecat.com/privacy.
+The App reads your entitlement status directly from RevenueCat to determine whether to show ads and unlock Pro features.
+Your bank data, Akahu tokens, and Gemini key are **never** shared with RevenueCat.
 - **Crash and ad-serving signals** collected by Google AdMob when the App shows ads.
 See section 6.

 ### 2.3 Information sent to third parties when you use specific features